aleksandrmurzin/dev-chatgpt-prompts/README.md

 **Prompt:**

 ```
-Review your provided code 'tempFunction' for any logical or security concerns and provide a list of recommendations.
+Review your provided code for any logical or security concerns and provide a list of recommendations.
 ```

 ### 3. Validate the recommendations (reflexion)